demisto/content/Integrations/GoogleDocs/GoogleDocs_description.md

 3. In Demisto, configure an instance of the Google Cloud Compute integration.
 For the Service Account Private Key parameter, add the Service Account Private Key file contents (JSON).

-##Action parameter in update syntax:

-The actions param syntax is:
+##Create document command:

+Creates a blank document.
+It's not possible to pass body arguments.
+That's a limitation by the google api.
+For inserting content you should the update document command.

+##Update document command:
+Update a document based upon it's ID.
+Actions to perform are passed in the following format:

 * action1{param1,param2,...};action2{param1,param2,...}...

 It is then converted to:
-* action1(param1, param2,...), action2(param1, param2),...
+* action1(param1,param2,...), action2(param1,param2),...

 where action1 is the function name to be called and param1 and param2 are the parameters

+For example:
+insertText(5,hello)
+insertTable(5,7,7);insertText(5,hello)